List Membership Functions

 list listset(list list, value, int index)

-If index is not in the range [1..length(list)]
+If index is not in the range [1..length(list)], then E_RANGE is raised.

 x = {"foo", "bar", "baz"};